Find out more about our approach to public health

 - Introduce a simple signpost for healthy eating, the eat well sunflower logo, in January 2005

-- Introduce a combination of Dietary Reference Intake percentages and colour-coded front of pack nutritional information across prepared food in January 2007, which has since become the recommended industry practice
+- Introduce a combination of Dietary Reference Intake percentages and colour-coded front of pack nutritional information across prepared food in January 2007, which has since become the recommended industry practice and will be legislated for in the future

 - Remove all hydrogenated fats as ingredients from our food in 2006 and all artificial colours and flavourings from our entire food and soft drinks range in 2008